doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.

-In *index*, pass the index of the sheet to be set as current sheet.
+In *sheet*, pass the index of the sheet to be set as current sheet.
 If the index passed is inferior to 0 or exceeds the number of sheets, the command does nothing.

 > Indexing starts at 0.